ElvishJerricco/simple-hydra/README.md

 }
 ```

-See `simple-hydra.nix` for descriptions of other available options.
+See `default.nix` for descriptions of other available options.